Leftover Pork: How to Cook 1 Pork Roast to Make 5 Meals

 Pork roast pot pie

-For the final meal, I thawed out one more container of the pork Verde.
+For the final meal, I thawed out one more container of the pork Verde recipe.
 I made a simple pie crust.
 You can also use a store-bought one.
 I try to make things homemade so they will be healthier.
 You don’t even have to have a bottom crust if you chose not to.
 It’s good without crust too.

 The next step in making a pot pie is to make a roux.
 Then add your pork and whatever veggies you have on hand that you like.
 I love making pot pies with potatoes, peas and carrots.
 Broccoli is great, or anything else you love.